-Web Hosting: Renewable Energy & RECs
+Web Hosting and Renewable Energy

 What’s the difference between a web hosting provider that uses renewable energy credits (RECs) and one powered directly by renewable energy?
 And where do emissions offsets fit into this picture?
 We explore several answers in this post.